WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

 And what about our log file?

-Previously it died around &#8216;Setting up ALL LaunchManager WCF service&#8217;; this time we see:
+Previously it died around 'Setting up ALL LaunchManager WCF service'; this time we see:

 <pre class="lang:default decode:true ">21/09/15 15:48:44.282 3728 6880: BrokerAgent:DoAgentStartWcfServices: Setting up WCF services
 21/09/15 15:48:44.282 3728 6880: BrokerAgent:Setting up ALL LaunchManager WCF service